Afrodisíaco: Singles

-"Tattoo (remix)" serves as the lead single of Afrodisíaco.
+"Tattoo" (remix) serves as the lead single of Afrodisíaco.
 It was accompanied by a music video posted to YouTube, directed by Gustavo Camacho.
 Both were released on July 9, 2020.
 It became a global hit, reaching number one in Argentina, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Latin America, Panama, Peru, and Puerto Rico, as well as the top five in several other countries such as Mexico and Spain.
 On Billboard's Hot Latin Songs in the United States, the song peaked at number seven, giving Alejandro his first ever top-10 hit on the chart.
 It also reached the summit of the Latin Airplay and Latin Rhythm Airplay charts, and won the award for Best Urban Fusion/Performance at the 22nd Annual Latin Grammy Awards.
-The second single from Afrodisíaco, "Elegí (Remix)" was released on August 27, 2020, accompanied by a Camacho directed music video.
+The second single from Afrodisíaco, "Elegí" (remix) was released on August 27, 2020, accompanied by a Camacho directed music video.

 "Enchule" was released for digital download and streaming on September 17, 2020, as the third single from the album, while its music video was directed by Camacho.
 The song reached the top 10 in Dominican Republic and Spain, and was certified platinum in the latter.
 "Reloj" was launched on October 22, 2020, as the fourth single off the album, accompanied by a Camacho directed music video.
 The track reached the top 10 in Colombia, Dominican Republic, El Salvador, Guatemala, Honduras, Mexico, and Peru, and on US Hot Latin Songs.
 The fifth single from Afrodisíaco, "De Cora <3" was released on November 12, 2020, accompanied by a Camacho directed music video.
 It peaked number one in El Salvador, Honduras, Panama, and Puerto Rico.
 The album's final single, "Dile a Él" was issued to radio stations on February 3, 2021, while its music video was directed by Alfred Marroquín.

 The album was also supported by three promotional singles; "Ponte Pa' Mí", "Algo Mágico", and "Perreo Pesau'" were released on April 16, 2020, June 25, 2020, and March 5, 2021, respectively.

 Other charted and certified songs

 Following the release of Afrodisíaco, "Soy una Gárgola" and "Química" debuted at numbers 66 and 88 in Spain, respectively.
 In 2022, both "Soy una Gárgola" and "Mood" were certified platinum in Colombia.
+In 2024, "Pensándote" was certified gold by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 30,000 units in Spain.